academic/awesome-datascience/Report-your-result.md

-Can it be explain what did you find from your data science project?
-Does the answer is fit according to draft before project?
+Can you explain what you found from your data science project?
+Is your answer aligned with drafts from before starting the project?